optimisme/Darling-TestSuite/README.md

 Darling-TestSuite is an application to check the functionality of some AppKit components in Darling HQ.

-The left column is rendered using the application's graphics engine, the right column shows a screenshot taken by OSX itself.
+The left column is rendered using the application's graphics engine, the right column shows a screenshot taken by OSX.

-In the code itself there are TODOs with code snippets that work on OSX but break the Darling application.
+In the code there are TODOs with code snippets that work on OSX but break the Darling application.

 ## How to run